declan93/PGS-LMM/README.md

 This will submit the job scripts to the HPC scheduler with a previous job completion dependency for each script.

 ## Limitations
-Currently the pipeline will generate LOCO covariate files on the fly for 10 PCS, age, sex, batch and centre.
-Any deviation from these covariates will require the user change the covariate generating scripts `makeCovars.sh` & `makePgsCovars.sh`
+Currently the pipeline will generate covariate files on the fly for 10 PCs, age, sex, batch and centre.
+Any deviation from these covariates will require the user update the covariate generating scripts `makeCovars.sh` & `makePgsCovars.sh`

-The user can opt to use `SBayesR` instead of `PRSice` by following the instructions in `pipeline.sh` and editing the releavant scripts
+The user can opt to use `SBayesR` instead of `PRSice` by following the instructions commented in `pipeline.sh` and editing the releavant scripts.

 ## Job Scripts
 Brief summary of each script